 Cocoa Butter is made from Cocoa Bean seeds of the Theobroma Cacao plant, a member of the Sterculiaceae plant family. which are native to parts of Africa and South America.
 Nigeria was once a major producer and exporter of Cocoa which is popular in the South West.
-Cocoa Butter has achieved worldwide fame for being a major ingredient of Chocolate, as well as being amazing for skincare which this post will focus on even though we have a very healthy appetite for chocolate!
+It has achieved worldwide fame for being a major ingredient of Chocolate, as well as being amazing for skincare, and this post will focus on Cocoa Butter benefits for skin and hair even though we have a very healthy appetite for chocolate!

 Benefits of Cocoa Butter for Skin

 Cocoa butter is rich in saturated fats, it is particularly beneficial for healing dry, cracked skin because fatty acids are easily absorbed by the skin and are retained for hours so that they can continue to heal the skin from within.
 Regular use will soothe and smoothen the rough skin commonly found on dry elbows, knees and feet, and just in case you are wondering if Cocoa Butter is good for your face? the answer is: yes!
 As long as you aren’t prone to major breakouts or have very oily skin, a little bit of it on your face is a great way to deal with dry patches.

 Cocoa butter contains compounds called cocoa mass polyphenols or CMP, which a number of studies have found to be helpful in diminishing signs of aging, and soothing the skin issues encountered by those suffering from Dermatitis and Psoriasis.
 The Polyphenols found in Cocoa Butter have been shown to improve skin elasticity and tone (firmness, not colour!) by improving production and retention of Collagen by the skin.